Two films showing in December - one of Victorian Leamington and one celebrating the Loft’s centenary

 The December production of Glorious! by Peter Quilter has just commenced rehearsals, bringing a joyous, if off key, crescendo to the theatrical year.

 November and December will also see the readings and auditions for more productions for 2025.
 We are fully cast until April as you can see from our website, where we list the full creatives teams of each show.
 I am thrilled to announce that the May production will be another Frantic Assembly inspired piece of Things I Know To Be True by Andrew Bovell to be directed by Lynda Lewis.
-In the genre as Lovesong, this is already creating excitement among our actors as they anticipate the reading and audition.
+In the same genre as Lovesong, this is already creating excitement among our actors as they anticipate the reading and audition.
 Casting will also be taking place for the reopening of our Studio Theatre for a production of The Just Price of Flowers, written by James Yarker, the Artistic Director of Stans Cafe (pronounced caff) and directed by Mark Crossley.
 Two exciting productions for actors, creatives and audience alike.
 As one actor wrote to me “I am constantly astonished by the Loft programme, the courageous choices and the chance to be a part of something so special.
 Keep it coming!”
 We’ll do our best.

 You may have spotted a couple of new events on the website too.
 On 9 December we are joining forces with the Leamington History Group to screen two films in the auditorium.
 Both have been specially commissioned and created by local filmmaker Mark Ellis.
 The first is about Victorian Leamington Spa and the second features the Loft’s history and its centenary.
 The bar will be open and tickets are selling fast – a bargain at only £5.